Is Honey Good For You? 9 Benefits Of Honey You May Not Know Yet

 2.)
 It helps in weight management

-For people who are having problems managing their weight, honey is a better option.
-Since it is healthier than sugar, the intake of a little amount would not hurt those trying to lose weight.
+For people who are having problems managing their weight, raw honey is a better option.
+Since it is healthier than table sugar, the intake of a small amount would not hurt those trying to lose weight.

 Tip: Eating a small dollop of this golden syrup before going to bed aids in metabolism even when you are not actively doing something.